-This month our portfolio lost 25% of its value, more than the closest index which lost 24% and the broader emerging markets index which lost 15%.
-This is largely due to our strategy of investing in “hidden gems” which are typically smaller and less liquid companies whose stock prices often deviate the most from intrinsic value during panic selling.
+This month the fund's portfolio lost 25% of its value, more than the closest index which lost 24% and the broader emerging markets index which lost 15%.
+This is largely due to our strategy of searching for in “hidden gems” which are typically smaller and less liquid companies whose stock prices often deviate the most from intrinsic value during panic selling.
 Additionally, China’s 37% weight helped the EM index as the Chinese market was resilient this month.

 We spent most of the month in Istanbul as Turkey's reported coronavirus cases exploded from 0 to 100,000.
-We observed first-hand the mismanagement of the crisis and suppression of inconvenient truths by the Turkish government which led to a spike in the number of cases and local currency devaluing by 15%.
-We are cautious about our exposure to this volatile market.
+We observed first-hand the mismanagement of the crisis and suppression of inconvenient truths by the Turkish government which led to a spike in the number of cases and local currency depreciating by 15%.
+We are cautious about the fund's exposure to this volatile market.

-The fund returned 17% in April (while the closest index was up 8%), the largest one-month relative and absolute gain in the fund’s life due to the high-quality nature of our portfolio which we explained in last month’s report.
+The fund returned 17% in April (while the closest index was up 8%), the largest one-month relative and absolute gain in the fund’s life due to the high-quality nature of the fund's portfolio which we explained in last month’s report.
 The largest contributor was a Malaysian glove manufacturer we added to the portfolio in mid-March to take advantage of the anticipated increase in demand not reflected in the stock price at that point.
-We also benefited from reversals in oversold positions – some of which we opportunistically increased following excessive stock price declines – including a high-growth Indonesian lifestyle retailer exclusively operating brands such as Nike, Zara, and Starbucks which is now trading at a fraction of the multiple it has traded at for over a decade.
+The fund also benefited from reversals in oversold positions – some of which the fund opportunistically increased following excessive stock price declines – including a high-growth Indonesian lifestyle retailer exclusively operating brands such as Nike, Zara, and Starbucks which is now trading at a fraction of the multiple it has traded at for over a decade.

-To better understand the impact of the pandemic on our portfolio holdings and the other companies we met over the past 10 months, we reached out to all 632 companies by email.
+To better understand the impact of the pandemic on the fund's portfolio holdings and the other companies we met over the past 10 months, we reached out to all 632 companies by email.
 While most have been negatively affected, some have benefited, including rubber glove manufacturers, mobile operators, media broadcasters, essential food producers and retailers, brokerage firms, and call centers.
-We also learned that despite many firms laying off employees, a Malaysian automation equipment manufacturer in our portfolio is seizing the opportunity by hiring engineering talent, thus enhancing their R&D and removing their biggest obstacle to growth.
+We also learned that despite many firms laying off employees, a Malaysian automation equipment manufacturer in the fund's portfolio is seizing the opportunity by hiring engineering talent, thus enhancing their R&D and removing their biggest obstacle to growth.

 The fund returned 10% in May and is up 39% since the bottom of the crisis in March (while the closest index was up 1% in May and 21% from the bottom), the second month in a row in which the fund’s return was the highest of nearly 800 listed emerging market funds globally.

 Of 632 companies we met in the past year, the four medical glove manufacturers in Malaysia (where 65% of the world’s supply is produced) stood to benefit most from the COVID-19 pandemic as the demand for personal protective gear and hospital supplies has skyrocketed.
 Of these four, one – which had just recently announced a land acquisition to expand capacity – was trading at 22x LTM EPS while competitors traded at 53x, 43x, and 28x.
 Its stock price was shockingly flat since the beginning of the crisis and we were surprised that almost no sell-side research had recognized the opportunity.
-Since we acquired this position at the end of March, the stock has increased by 400%, requiring us to trim our position twice.
+Since the fund acquired this position at the end of March, the stock has increased by 400%, requiring the fund to trim its position twice.

-In addition to finding compelling investment opportunities through a bottom-up approach, we have also spent a lot of time analyzing the impact of the crisis on the countries in which we invest.
+In addition to finding compelling investment opportunities through a bottom-up approach, we have also spent a lot of time analyzing the impact of the crisis on the countries in which the fund invests.
 We compiled our research on the number of coronavirus cases and measures taken by the governments, how much GDP growth estimates have been revised, the amount of monetary and fiscal policy stimulus announced and how much room exists for further stimulus, the adequacy of the countries’ reserves and overall financial strength, and reliance on remittances, commodities, and tourism.
-We have reduced our exposure to the countries in which we see the greatest risks and have benefited from 40% of our portfolio being invested in four countries which have been more resilient (averaging only -11% since the crisis started, compared to the average EM country which has lost -24%).
+The fund has reduced the fund's exposure to the countries in which we see the greatest risks and have benefited from 40% of the fund's portfolio being invested in four countries which have been more resilient (averaging only -11% since the crisis started, compared to the average EM country which has lost -24%).